DAVID J. WILLIS ATTORNEY

 The Company Agreement

-The Company Agreement governs the internal operation of the company.
-It should be designed to maximize asset protection and will be one of the first documents requested to be produced if the company is sued, since it not recorded with the Secretary of State or anywhere else.
-The Company Agreement should not be confused with the First Meeting of Members.
-Although the content of these two documents may overlap somewhat, they are conceptually different and are designed to address separate items and issues.
+The company agreement governs internal operations.
+It should be designed to maximize asset protection and will be one of the first documents produced in discovery if the company is sued, since it is not recorded with the Secretary of State or anywhere else.
+The plaintiff will want to see, first, if one exists and second, if it contains any provisions that may be an impediment to recovery.

 The First Meeting of Members

-Persons Present.
+Persons present.
 The initial paragraphs of the minutes recite the date and location of the meeting as well as persons present.
 The attorney who drafted the company’s formation documents is often listed as present and being the one who prepares the minutes.

 Annual and Special Meetings

-Copyright © 2012 by David J. Willis.
+Copyright © 2013 by David J. Willis.
 All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at http://www.LoneStarLandLaw.com and www.TexasSeriesLLC.com.
+More information is available at his website, http://www.LoneStarLandLaw.com.